 - You cannot add "Aluk" to the cart because the product is out of stock.

-The weavers of Amanuban have a wide range of textiles with various techniques including: ikat, supplementary warp wrap called buna, and supplementary warp patterning called sotis.
-There are a few remote areas that still weave kelim patterns locally called naisa.
+Mau naek is a man’s hip cloth which traditionally had ikat motif in the center field.
+The weavers of Amanuban have a wide range of textiles with various techniques including ikat, supplementary warp wrap called buna and supplementary warp patterning called sotis.

 There are also a few remote areas that are able to weave a kelim pattern locally called naisa.
 Traditionally, a textile with sotis would only be worn by someone of nobility.